agbelozertcev/AAD/README.md

 #### Disclaimer

 This script can retrieve and change information from your AAD tenant.
 Understand the impact of this script prior to running it.
-Script should be run using a non-production or "test" tenant account.
+This script should be run using a non-production or "test" tenant account.
 The script is provided AS IS without warranty of any kind.

 ## Prerequisites